 Elevate Your Doubles Game with Partner Warmups

 When it comes to doubles, there’s few better advantages than being in sync with your partner.
 That’s why warming up together and practicing doubles-specific exercises is so important.
-It helps you establish open lines of communication and get in tune with each other before facing your competitors.
+It helps you establish open lines of communication and get in tune with each other so you can face your competitors as a united front.

 To help you elevate your doubles game, Arun Pant, CA racquet sports assistant general manager, and Anna Pomyatinskaya, CA adult tennis director, shared a variety of drills to get your muscles warm and your minds on the same page.
 Check ’em out below!